nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 8. Refer to the [Parameter summary](#parameter-summary-with-prefix-included) below for a quick table of reference to all valid parameters with their respective permitted characters.

+9. Experienced users may choose to edit the saved `.json` data file directly. **However**, invalid/corrupted data files will result in the initialization of a new, blank TAB.

 --------------------------------------------------------------------------------------------------------------------

 ## Features